Oil steadies after price jump; investors wait on OPEC meetings

 Oil prices surged on Wednesday after U.S. crude inventories fell by much more than expected, according to official figures.

 Crude stockpiles <USOILC=ECI> fell by 4.9 million barrels last week, the Energy Information Administration said on Wednesday, compared with expectations in a Reuters poll of a 1.9 million-barrel decline.
-[EIA/S]

 Still, gasoline and distillate stocks surged by a similar amount as crude's decline, with refinery runs increasing ahead of winter stockpiling.